swarupv1/jinja2-deep-dive-day2/challenges/10-batfish/README.md

 ### Prerequisites

 You will need to have:
-* a Python interpreter installed on your machine
+* Python virtual environment created and activated
 * along with install a virtualenv
 * the required dependancies installed
 * a Batfish container running